The 1980s podcast and video series that gets beneath the veneer of the decade, to expose its often dark and complex underbelly.

 All 11 feature length Beyond the Neon podcast episodes, from February 2018 through to January 2020, with guest contributions from academics, commentators and industry experts.
 The episodes also include a more ‘podcast friendly’ version of the gothic 1980s academic paper.

-If you don’t want to stream using the players below, you can also listen/subscribe via Spotify, Apple Podcasts or your usual podcast provider by visiting the links on this page.
+Stream using the players below, or subscribe download from your usual podcast provider via the links on this page.

 Episode 1 – Were the 1980s too scary?